Henna: Afghanistan

 In Afghanistan, henna is also known as "kheena".
 Afghan tradition holds that henna brings good luck and happiness.
 It is used by both men and women on many occasions such as wedding nights, Nawroz, Eidul fitr, Eidul Adha, Shabe-e Barat, and circumcision celebrations.

+Armenia

+Henna traditions were widespread in both eastern and western Armenia, however, the customs differ based on region.
+The henna night, called hina gisher or khennagedje in Armenian, has always been deemed an essential part of Armenian marriage traditions.
+In Kesaria, henna parties were organized by the bride’s female friends and family on the Friday before her wedding.
+Traditional Armenian henna was usually applied on the fingertips, however young women also received designs on their hands.
+In Nirzeh, elderly women applied henna to young girls and boys.
+Furthermore, in the Armenian communities of Sis, both the groom and the bride had henna nights, where the groom would get his hair cut and his friends bid for the honor of drawing the cross with henna on the hands of the groom and godfather.
+The tradition of hinadreq, painting the palms of a bride-to-be, is still practiced in parts of Armenia today as a sign of fertility and happiness in married life.

 Bangladesh

 In Bangladesh, women use mehndi on hands on occasions like weddings and engagements as well as during Eid al-Fitr, Eid al-Adha and other events.
-In wedding ceremonies, the Mehndi ceremony has traditionally been separated into two events; one organized by the bride's family, and one by the groom's family.
+In wedding ceremonies, the Mehndi ceremony has traditionally been separated into two events: one organized by the bride's family and one by the groom's family.
 These two events are solely dedicated for adorning the bride and groom in Mehndi and is known as a 'Mehndi Shondha' meaning the Evening of Mehndi.

 Some brides tend to go for Alta.
-Sometimes Hindu women also apply Mehendi instead (or along with) Alta on their feet during the Bodhu Boron ceremony.
+Sometimes, Hindu women also apply Mehendi instead (or along with) Alta on their feet during the Bodhu Boron ceremony.